docoleman36/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+The purpose of sessions is to store the data that the developer would like to have preserved across page loads.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcypt helps with encoding our passwords.
+Without it, our passwords would be open for everyone to catch.

 - [ ] What does bcrypt do to slow down attackers?
+Bcrypt has salts which makes it harder for attackers to reverse the hash.

 - [ ] What are the three parts of the JSON Web Token?
+1. Header
+2. Payload
+3. Signature

 ## Minimum Viable Product